Jeanne Duval: Years of instability and entanglements (1846–1854)

 During the late 1840s and early 1850s, the relationship between Duval and Baudelaire was marked by turmoil and continual changes.
 Between August 1846 and July 1847, Duval resided with Baudelaire in Neuilly.
 In October 1847, they journeyed together to Châteauroux.
 In 1848, Baudelaire asserted that his love for Duval was merely a matter of duty; however, in 1850, Duval accompanied Baudelaire to Dijon.
 Although they parted ways in 1852, Baudelaire remained financially supportive and visited her two to three times each month.
-Although they reconciled at some point between 1852 and 1853, Duval had multiple other lovers, including her hairdresser.
-In his correspondence with his mother, Catherine Aupick, Baudelaire frequently embellished tales about Duval to elicit sympathy and secure financial assistance from Aupick on account of Duval's illness.
+Although they reconciled at some point between 1852 and 1853, Jeanne Duval had, according to Baudelaire, several other lovers, including her hairdresser.
 In November 1853, Duval's mother died, and Baudelaire covered the expenses for the funeral.

-By 1854, Duval's own health had started to decline.
-Baudelaire conveyed his embarrassment regarding Duval's condition to his mother, noting, “I forbade her to come and visit me here; it was my odious pride that made me do it.—I don't want people to see a woman of mine looking poor, sick, and scruffy, when they knew her as a beautiful, healthy, and elegant woman.”
 In December 1854, Duval and Baudelaire officially parted ways.

 The Artist's Studio (1855) by Gustave Courbet.
 Oil on Canvas, 361 cm x 598 cm.

 Gustave Courbet's The Artist's Studio (1855)

-In 1855, Gustave Courbet painted The Artist's Studio.
+In 1855, Gustave Courbet painted The Painter's Studio.
 The artwork illustrates three distinct groups: ordinary French citizens on the left, the Parisian artistic elite on the right, and the artist in the middle, serving as a mediator between the two factions.
 Courbet depicted Baudelaire as the final figure on the right, originally with Duval standing beside him, but Baudelaire later requested Duval be removed from the painting.
+Yet, Maria C. Scott writes, "A shadowy image of her emerges from the corner of the canvas ... just above Baudelaire's head, where the artist has scratched her out, for unknown reasons, but apparently at the poet's request".